Kietpawpan/9x9go/README.md

 var sgf = b;

 ```
+5. We use [SGF Viewer](https://kietpawpan.github.io/9x9go/SGFViewer.html) to display the game.
+6.
 ## MGF Codes for annotation:
 1. A black stone with number 3 at ee: b3ee
 2. A white stone with number 4 at ef: w4ee